jacopoMauro/dm874/final_project_guidelines.md

 The groups can propose a project to develop.
-Good candidate projects are those that involve the development of microservices (potentially using Jolie - but not a requirement), and use tools for the continuous integration/deployment, testing, monitor, logging of the system.
+Good candidate projects are those that involve the development of microservices (potentially using Jolie - but not a requirement), and use tools for the continuous integration/deployment, testing, monitor, logging, security of the system.
 The tasks to perform to have a minimal viable project are discussed with the lecturer, that can authorize it.

 If a group has no idea or the proposal presents weaknesses, a standard project